MayaPosch/Usagi-Emu/README.md

 **C++ ncurses**

-The `ue1/c++_ncurses` folder contains the same emulator core, but uses ncurses to display the resuls.
-This requires the ncurses development files to be installed.
+The `ue1/c++_ncurses` folder contains the same emulator core, but uses ncurses to display the results.
+This requires the ncurses development files (libncurses) to be installed.

 **QuickBasic**